2025 CEI Summer/Winter School

 The 10-day program includes in-depth reading of foundational texts, short lectures, activities to deepen your understanding and apply what you learn to your own research or project, and individual research meetings and panels with members of the CEI.

-For 2025, the three confirmed nodes (subject to number of participants) are:
+For 2025, the four confirmed nodes (subject to number of participants) are:

-The School is run as a small group intensive, with numbers at capped at twelve for the face-to-face node in Norway and capped at ten for the two online nodes (in Asia-Pacific and Europe).
+The School is run as a small group intensive, with numbers at capped at twelve for the face-to-face node in Norway and capped at ten for the online nodes.

 What participants from previous years say: